bytecodealliance/bytecodealliance.org/_posts/2019-12-04-using-webassembly-from-dot-net-with-wasmtime.md

 The [WebAssembly interface types proposal](https://hacks.mozilla.org/2019/08/webassembly-interface-types/) introduces a way for WebAssembly to better integrate with programming languages by reducing the amount of glue code that is necessary to pass more complex types back and forth between the hosting application and a WebAssembly module.

-When support for interface types is eventually implemented by the Wasmtime for .NET API, it will enable a more natural way to call into WebAssembly code from .NET.
+When support for interface types is eventually implemented by the Wasmtime for .NET API, it will enable a seamless experience for exchanging complex types between WebAssembly and .NET.

 ## Diving into using WebAssembly from .NET

 In this article we'll dive into using a Rust library compiled to WebAssembly from .NET with the Wasmtime for .NET API, so it will help to be a little familiar with the C# programming language to follow along.

-The Wasmtime for .NET API described here is fairly low-level.
-That means that there is quite a bit of glue code required for conceptually simple operations such as passing or receiving a string value.
+The API described here is fairly low-level.
+That means that there is quite a bit of glue code required for conceptually simple operations, such as passing or receiving a string value.

 In the future we'll also provide a higher-level API based on [WebAssembly interface types](https://hacks.mozilla.org/2019/08/webassembly-interface-types/) which will significantly reduce the code required for the same operations.
 Using that API will enable interacting with a WebAssembly module from .NET as easily as you would a .NET assembly.